 Hovenweep NM, UT 2011

 In October of 2011, Becky (my wife) and I explored Hovenweep National Monument in Southwestern Utah.
-Hovenweep includes clusters of masonry-walled building concentrated at the heads of shallow arid canyons along the Colorado-Utah border about 75 km west of Mesa Verde, Colorado.
+Hovenweep includes clusters of masonry-walled buildings concentrated at the heads of shallow arid canyons along the Colorado-Utah border about 75 km west of Mesa Verde, Colorado.
 Tall towers, outlines of multiroom pueblos, tumbled piles of shaped stone, small cliff dwellings, pottery sherds, and rock art lie scattered across the canyon landscape leaving little doubt that a sizeable population once lived in this ruggedly beautiful, high desert setting.

 Despite seven centuries of weathering, many large structures and tall tower walls still stand as tributes to their builders.
 The intricate stonework crafted by these ancestral Pueblo masons is also revealed in the finely hewn stones, sharp corners, and smooth curves of Hovenweep’s architecture.
 Rubble mounds show that even more structures were once significant parts of these villages.
-The ruins in Square Tower and Ruin and Ruin Canyons near the Hovenweep National Monument ranger station are the center of Hovenweep villages.
-T the east are Cuthroat Castle ruins.
+The ruins in Square Tower and Ruin Canyons near the Hovenweep National Monument ranger station are the center of Hovenweep villages.
+Towards the east are Cuthroat Castle ruins.
 Hackberry ruins, Horseshoe ruins, and Holly ruins.
 To the southwest are the Cajon ruins.
 Becky and I visited all of them.

 Pictured above, the Square Tower was build of sandstone masonry that rises 2 stories high from its foundation on a sandstone boulder near the bottom of the canyon.
 Such a location would not support a protective purpose, but it does lie just below the canyon’s most productive spring.